manatlan/htag/README.md

 ## To have a look

-Try the [https://htag.glitch.me/](DEMO), which is a real Htag App (on glitch.com), which demoing reals Htag Components (example) in live.
+Try the [https://htag.glitch.me/](https://htag.glitch.me/), which is a real Htag App (on glitch.com), which demonstrate reals Htag Components (examples) in live.

 Since **htag** works in **pyscript** ...
 You don't need python, just HTML ;-) [see here](https://github.com/manatlan/htag/blob/main/examples/README.md).